by Calculated Risk on 2/06/2018 10:08:00 AM

 From the BLS: Job Openings and Labor Turnover Summary

-The number of job openings was little changed at 6.0 million on the last business day of October, the U.S. Bureau of Labor Statistics reported today.
-Over the month, hires increased to 5.6 million and separations were little changed at 5.2 million.
+The number of job openings was little changed at 5.8 million on the last business day of December, the U.S. Bureau of Labor Statistics reported today.
+Over the month, hires and separations were little changed at 5.5 million and 5.2 million, respectively.
 Within separations, the quits rate and the layoffs and discharges rate were little changed at 2.2 percent and 1.1 percent, respectively. ...The following graph shows job openings (yellow line), hires (dark blue), Layoff, Discharges and other (red column), and Quits (light blue column) from the JOLTS.

-The number of quits was unchanged at 3.2 million in October.
+The number of quits was little changed at 3.3 million in December.
 The quits rate was 2.2 percent.
-The number of quits was little changed for total private, for government, and in all industries.
-In the regions, the number of quits increased in the South and decreased in the Midwest.
+The number of quits was little changed for total private and for government.

 This series started in December 2000.